cnchenpu/sys-net-admin/data-comm/20_data-comm_lab1-wireshark-arp.md

 ARP Reply: <br>
 ![](fig/ARP-reply.png)

-# HW: Use Wireshare to analyze the ARP protocol (due: 11/6)
+# HW: Use Wireshare to analyze the ARP protocol
 - Start your web browser and clear the browser’s cache memory, but do not access any website yet.
 - Open the Wireshark and start capturing.
 - Go to your browser and retrieve any file from a website.
 Wireshark starts capturing packets.